-The Perforce service automatically performs an integrity check whenever you use the p4 admin checkpoint or p4 admin journal commands, or when you use p4 journaldbchecksums to manually perform an integrity check.
+The Perforce service automatically performs an integrity check whenever you use the "p4 admin" on page 55 checkpoint or p4 admin journal commands, or when you use p4 journaldbchecksums to manually perform an integrity check.

-To use this command, structured logging (see p4 logparse) must be enabled, and at least one structured log must be capturing events of type integrity.
+To use this command with structured logging (see p4 logparse), at least one structured log must be capturing events of type integrity.